 Florida’s Oceanographic Society Coastal Center is situated between the Atlantic Ocean and the Indian River Lagoon.
 The Coastal Center is home to the Florida Oceanographic Society’s headquarters, as well as nature trails, a 750,000-gallon Game Fish Lagoon, and the Frances Langford Visitor’s Center.
 The 57-acre parcel that encompasses the Coastal Center incubates research projects, as well as providing education geared towards helping visitors appreciate and learn more about the unique habitat.
 Guided nature walks are available, or just wander the one-mile loop on your own.
 Try your hand at feeding stingrays and gamefish, or visit with the resident sea turtles at the Sea Turtle Pavilion.

-Every Sunday, a free, open-air concert draws locals and visitors alike to the Riverwalk Stage.
+Every Sunday, a free, open-air concert draws locals and visitors alike to the Riverwalk Stage in Stuart.
 Enjoy live music and vendors, all while overlooking the Atlantic Ocean.
 From rock and roll to reggae to Americana, you’ll find a diverse lineup of performers on the stage and a friendly crowd.

 For those who are drawn to the nostalgic romance of lighthouses, a visit to the House of Refuge at Gilbert’s Bar is a must-see on the list of things to do on Hutchinson Island.
 Originally built by the US Life-Saving Service in 1876, 10 of these life-saving stations were scattered across Florida’s Atlantic coast.
 Staffed by keepers who were tasked with searching for survivors of shipwrecks, the Houses of Refuge took in injured and stranded sailors, nursed them back to health, and sent them home.
 Included in the list of rescued sailors were seven from Georges Valentine, a ship sailing from South America that went down just 100 yards offshore.
 At the House of Refuge, visitors can see the exhibit on the wreck, but for a more up-close-and-personal look, dive the wreck, listed as a Florida Underwater Archeological Preserve.